datafold-dev/datafold/README.rst

 * `isort <https://timothycrosley.github.io/isort/>`_ for sorting :code:`import` statements
   in the source code alphabetically and in sections.
-* `nbstripout <https://github.com/kynan/nbstripout>`_ for removing potentially large binary formatted output cells of Jupyter notebooks before they get into the git history.
+* `nbstripout <https://github.com/kynan/nbstripout>`_ for removing potentially large binary formatted output cells in a Jupyter notebook before the content gets into the git history.

 It is highly recommended that the tools inspect and format the code *before* the code is commited to the git history.
 The tools alter the source code in an deterministic